- Jun 11, 2019

 The easiest way to make sure you cover your bases is to stick with royalty free music.

-At Soundstripe, we offer creators like you a subscription-based platform filled with high-quality royalty free music.
+At Soundstripe, we offer creators like you a subscription-based platform filled with high-quality music for your wedding videos.
 Contrast that with the tens of thousands of dollars you’d have to pay for music from traditional publishers.

 Instead of haggling over songs you can’t afford, you can spend that time browsing for the perfect song — because a subscription gives you unlimited access to our entire catalog.
 Once you find the right track, you can download the license and drop it directly into your timeline.